quantumghent/TensorTutorials/lectures/1-Introduction/TensorNetworks.md

 components of the input vector space, while the rows label the component of the output vector space.

-### Multi-linear Algebra: Tensors and Tensor Products
+### Multi-Linear Algebra: Tensors and Tensor Products

 Using the same logic as above, it is possible to generalize the notion of a linear map by making use of the [tensor product](https://en.wikipedia.org/wiki/Tensor_product), which is